-The U.S. Botanic Garden carries out its mission by presenting artistic displays of plants, exhibits, and a program of educational activities; promoting botanical knowledge through the cultivation of an ordered collection of plants; fostering plant conservation by acting as a repository for endangered species; and growing plants for the beautification of the Capitol complex.
-Uniquely situated at the heart of the U.S. Government, the Garden seeks to promote the exchange of ideas and information relevant to this mission among national and international visitors and policymakers.
+The U.S. Botanic Garden has artistic displays of plants, exhibits, and educational programs promoting botanical knowledge through the cultivation of an ordered collection of plants; fostering plant conservation by acting as a repository for endangered species; and growing plants for the beautification of the Capitol complex.
+Uniquely situated at the heart of the U.S. Government, the Garden seeks to promote the exchange of ideas and information relevant to its mission among national and international visitors and policymakers.

-Collections of the U.S. Botanic Garden include orchids, epiphytes, bromeliads, carnivorous plants, ferns, cycads, cacti, succulents, medicinal plants, rare and endangered plants, and plants valued as sources of food, beverages, fibers, and other industrial products.
+The Garden's collections include orchids, epiphytes, bromeliads, carnivorous plants, ferns, cycads, cacti, succulents, medicinal plants, rare and endangered plants, and plants valued as sources of food, beverages, fibers, cosmetics, and industrial products.

-The U.S. Botanic Garden is currently undergoing a significant expansion and transformation.
-The Conservatory, one of the largest structures of its kind in this country, re-opened on December 11, 2001, after undergoing major renovation that required more than 4 years to complete.
-In addition to upgraded amenities for visitors, it features 12 new exhibit and plant display areas that interpret plants in their relationship to humankind and to the environment.
-Construction for the National Garden, a 3-acre site just west of the Conservatory, is scheduled to begin in 2002, and will require about 2 years.
-This new public facility will feature a First Ladies water garden, a formal rose garden, a showcase garden displaying the outstanding native plants of the Mid-Atlantic region in naturalistic settings, and the Senator John Heinz Environmental Learning Center.
+The U.S. Botanic Garden's facilities include the Conservatory, Bartholdi Park, an administration building, and an offsite Production facility.
+The Garden is currently undergoing a significant expansion and transformation.
+The Conservatory, one of the largest structures of its kind in this country, reopened on December 11, 2001, after undergoing major renovation that required more than 4 years to complete.
+In addition to upgraded amenities for visitors, it features 12 new exhibit and plant display areas.
+Renovation of the administration building and Bartholdi Park are scheduled for 2005-2006.
+A new public feature, the National Garden, is planned for the three-acre site just west of the Conservatory.

-Outdoor plantings are showcased in Bartholdi Park, a home landscape demonstration area located across Independence Avenue from the Conservatory.
-Each of the displays is sized and scaled for suitability in an urban or suburban house site.
+Outdoor plantings are showcased in Bartholdi Park, a home landscape demonstration area located across from the Conservatory.
+Each of the displays is sized and scaled for suitability in an urban or suburban setting.
 The gardens display ornamental plants that perform well in this region arrayed in a variety of styles and themes.
-Also located in this park is Bartholdi Fountain, created by Frédéric-Auguste Bartholdi (1834-1904), sculptor of the

-Statue of Liberty.
+Also located in this park is Bartholdi Fountain, created by Frédéric Auguste Bartholdi (1834-1904), sculptor of the Statue of Liberty.